railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 Start the scheduler through the menu *Manufacturing > Compute All Schedulers*.
 Its functionality will be detailed in the chapter about Manufacturing.
 This manages the reservation of products and places orders based on the dates promised to customers, and the various internal lead times and priorities.

-.. tip::  **Point** *Just in Time*
+.. tip:: Just in Time

-    You can install the module ``mrp_jit`` to plan each order in real time after it's been confirmed.
+    Install the module ``mrp_jit`` to schedule each order in real time after it's been confirmed.
     This means that you don't have to start the scheduler or wait for its periodical start time.

 You can now look at the the list of deliveries waiting to be carried out using the menu *Stock Management > Outgoing Products > Available Packings*.
 You find a line there for your order representing the items to be sent.
 Double-click the line to see the detail of the items proposed by Open ERP.